schmouk/PyRandLib/README.md

 **choices**(population, weights=None, *, cum_weights=None, k=1)
 Returns a *k* sized list of elements chosen from the population, with replacement.
 If the population is empty, raises IndexError.

-If a weights sequence is specified,  selections are made according  to  the relative weights.
-Alternatively,  if a cum_weights sequence is given,  the selections are made according to the cumulative weights  (perhaps  computed using   itertools.accumulate()).
-For   example,   the   relative  weights [10, 5, 30, 5] are equivalent to the cumulative  weights  [10, 15, 45, 50].
+If a *weights* sequence is specified, selections are made according to  the relative weights.
+Alternatively, if a *cum_weights* sequence is given, the selections are made according to the cumulative weights (perhaps  computed using `itertools.accumulate()`).
+For example, the relative weights `[10, 5, 30, 5]` are equivalent to the cumulative weights `[10, 15, 45, 50]`.
 Internally, the relative weights are converted to cumulative weights before making selections, so supplying the cumulative weights saves work.

-If neither weights nor cum_weights are specified,  selections are made with equal probability.
-If a weights sequence is supplied,  it must be the same length as the population sequence.
-It  is  a  TypeError  to  specify  both weights and cum_weights.
+If neither `weights` nor `cum_weights` are specified, selections are made with equal probability.
+If a `weights` sequence is supplied, it must be the same length as the population sequence.
+It is a `TypeError` to specify both `weights` and `cum_weights`.

-The weights or cum_weights can use any numeric type that interoperates with the float values returned by random()  (that includes integers, floats, and fractions but excludes decimals).
+The `weights` or `cum_weights` can use any numeric type that interoperates with the float values returned by random() (that includes integers, floats, and fractions but excludes decimals).

-Notice:  'choices'  has  been  provided  since  Python 3.6.
+Notice: `choices` has been provided since Python 3.6.
 It should be implemented for older versions.

 **expovariate**(self, lambd=1.0)